PatitoPatitoPatito/Jeff/README.md

 - Send camera input to a server

-- Find out why the object isn't detected although it is when I run this on my laptop
+- Find out why the object isn't detected even though it is when I run this on my laptop

 - Implement proportional control and periodic moving